 The alert parent has hundreds of calls to prayer each day - but they rarely come clearly identified as calls to prayer.
 They come as life.
 Messy.
 Sweet, Real-life life.
 Not the cooing-baby-glowing-parent life of the diaper commercials.
 Nothing like that!
 But deeper and real-er.

 They come in the form of the mundane stuff of life: night-time feedings, colicky crying, diaper blow-outs, runny noses, cozy cuddlings, skinned knees, spilled milk, daily chores and weekly errands.

-They span the range of emotional situations: tempter tantrums, disciplinary discussions, homework wranglings, financial problems, medical crises, teachable moments, heated arguments, adolescent questionings.
+They span the range of emotional situations: tempter tantrums, disciplinary discussions, homework wranglings, financial problems, medical crises, teachable moments, heated arguments, adolescent questionings, full out rebellion.

 They include the simple delights: looking up at the stars, watching a thunderstorm, enjoying music, reveling in physical abilities, watching ants, staring into the firelight, sharing a snack, spreading a feast.

-Why do you think God made the young ones so helpless and adorable and demanding and klutzy??
-He could have sent them into the world as fully capable creatures just smaller in size.
+Why did God made the young ones so helpless and adorable and demanding and klutzy - and vulnerable??
+He could have sent them into the world as fully capable creatures just small in size.
 Their need of us binds our hearts to them.
 We need them to need us in order to forge the relationships that will carry us all through life together.

-We are NOT caregivers.
+We are NOT simply care-givers - anyone could be that for them.
 We are life-givers.
 We sacrifice everything from money to energy for our children.
 And in doing so, we are forever changed.

 And - once a parent, always a parent.
 Even after they've left our home and are spilling their milk in their own homes, and denting their own cars, and handling their own money - they are still ours.
 They may ask for prayer.
 They may not.
 But the attentive parents still knows much of what to pray for.
 And if we don't pray for our dear ones, who will?